lmd-code/phpcsscrunch/README.md

 $crunch->process(3); // see Methods below for explanation of arguments
 ```

+**Important:** the order in which you add source files to the array will be the order in which they are added to the output file, so keep the *cascade* in mind!

 #### File Paths/Names

 - You must provide the full (absolute) server path to the source and output files, not the URIs.